 Check the ABS module on the top of the pump motor.
 One of the valve controls could be damaged, and a replacement could do the trick.

 There might be a problem in the stator ring as well.
 It could have been dislodged or damaged.

 These manual methods are time-consuming and difficult if you do not know much about cars.

 How To Turn Off ABS Light With An ABS Scan Tool?

 You can purchase a scan tool with ABS scanning ability to figure out the problem.
-It will pass a trouble code that starts with a C and followed by digits such as C0035, C0040, C0041 etc. These indicate a problem in the wheel sensors.
+It will pass a trouble code started with a C and followed by digits such as C0035, C0040, C0041, etc. These indicate a problem with the wheel sensors.

 Similarly, you may get some other trouble codes as well.
 You can Google these codes and get to know what the problem is.
-This way, you will know why the ABS light is on without having to take your car to a mechanic.
+This way, you will know why the ABS light is on without taking your car to a mechanic.

 ABS Light On: Best ABS Code Scanners

-You can use an ABS Code Reader if the ABS light is on to find the cause behind the issue and make it easy to solve the problem.
+You can use an ABS Code Reader if the ABS light is on to find the cause behind the issue and make it easy to solve it.